-Working in the international business world can create certain cultural barriers, whether it's surrounding etiquette, language or everyday social interactions.
-For the international business person, understanding those cultural differences and adhering to the social norms of a host country could make the difference in sealing the deal.
+Working in the international business world places an imperative upon learning the etiquette, language or everyday social interactions of other cultures.
+For the international businessperson, understanding those cultural differences and adhering to the social norms of a host country could make the difference between sealing the deal and burning a bridge.

 Common characteristics of indirect confrontation style

-- Relies on subtle signaling, rather than overt actions
+- Reliance on subtle signaling, rather than overt actions

-- Tends to be associated with the suppression of outward emotion
+- A tendency toward the suppression of outward emotion

-- Frequently employs apologies as expressions of remorse, rather than of guilt
+- Frequent employment of apologies as expressions of remorse, rather than of guilt

-- Often brings a third-party in from the start, rather than near the end
+- The involvement of a third party from the start, rather than near the end

 Learning to confront an issue indirectly

-So what can a person immersed in a more directly confrontational culture do to better understand indirect confrontations?
-It might be difficult at first to play the indirect game, but with a little attentiveness and practice, westerners can learn to successfully engage in an indirect confrontation as well.
+So, what can a person immersed in a more directly confrontational culture do to better understand indirect confrontations?
+It might be difficult at first to play the indirect game, but with a little attentiveness and practice, westerners can successfully engage in indirect confrontation as well.
 Behfar offered her advice for those curious about indirect confrontation:

 - Listen for verbal cues like asking questions, telling a story or sharing an experience.

-- Look for nonverbal signals like emotional expressions (e.g., withdrawal) and behavioral cues (crossed arms), which convey disagreement.
+- Look for nonverbal signals like emotional expressions (e.g., withdrawal) and behavioral cues (crossed arms) that convey disagreement.